Welcome to the Oxford Leon Association and Trust website in our 31st anniversary year!

 each year and through this raise money for projects connected to water (see example below).

 There have been several visits over the years to and from León.
 The mayor of León joined us for the 25th anniversary celebrations in March 2011.
 Jane Mercer, our longest-standing member and most active volunteer, visited León July 2012.
-Recebtly a delegation from Oxford visited León, please read more about the visit on the blog.
+In 2014 a delegation from Oxford visited León, please read more about the visit on the blog

 Below is a photo of a water storage unit that was built with funding from a sponsored swim in Oxford.
 It is in a remote mountain community where some people have to travel up to 4km to fetch water.
 The unit collects and stores water hygienically so that even in the dry season there is enough and it is clean.
 The round structure is a shower, being built by local people with funding provided last year.

-Annette Honeywell, former Chair of the Oxford Leon Association, took part in the Blenheim Triathlon on 8th June for OLAT.
-She bravely swam the lake and all money raised will go towards the pipeline that this year’s sponsored swim is supporting.
+Annette Honeywell, former Chair of the Oxford León Association, took part in the Blenheim Triathlon for OLAT last year.
+She bravely swam the lake and all money raised will go towards the pipeline.
 The photo below shows work on this pipeline.
-You can sponsor Annette via her Just Giving page.